cauafroes/arduino-serial/README.md

-  -b, --baud=baudrate        Baudrate (bps) of Arduino (default 9600) -p, --port=serialport      Serial port Arduino is connected to -s, --send=string          Send string to Arduino -S, --sendline=string      Send string with newline to Arduino -r, --receive              Receive string from Arduino & print it out -n  --num=num              Send a number as a single byte
+  -b, --baud=baudrate        Baudrate (bps) of Arduino (default 9600) -p, --port=serialport      Serial port Arduino is connected to -s, --send=string          Send string to Arduino -L, --loop                 Runs in a loop until CTRL + C -S, --sendline=string      Send string with newline to Arduino -r, --receive              Receive string from Arduino & print it out -n  --num=num              Send a number as a single byte